syncfusion-content/winui-docs/winui/Color-Picker/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Adding WinUI SfColorPicker control via C#
+## Adding WinUI ColorPicker control via C#

-To add the `SfColorPicker` control manually in C#, follow these steps:
+To add the `ColorPicker` control manually in C#, follow these steps:

 1) Create a new WinUI application via Visual Studio.

-2) Add the following required assembly references to the project:
+2) Add the following assembly reference to the project from [nuget.org](https://www.nuget.org/packages/Syncfusion.Editors.WinUI/),

-* Syncfusion.Core.WinUI

 * Syncfusion.Editors.WinUI